Apply for an IPA licence

 Copies of monthly cover schedules submitted to the IP’s insurers are required to be sent to the IPA.

-An applicant for licence and a licence holder should be able to produce details and evidence of courses and conferences attended and of other CPE undertaken in relation to the three years prior to applying for or renewing his/her authorisation.
+An applicant for licence and a licence holder should be able to produce evidence of CPD undertaken in relation to the three years prior to applying for or renewing their authorisation.

 Administration of and Records of Cases: An applicant for a licence is required to provide details of the address(es) where the cases to which he/she is or will be appointed are or will be administered and where the records required by the legislation are or will be maintained.